Installation¶

 The PyPI repository of pyFastChem includes binary wheels for

-many platforms, such as Linux, MacOS, and Windows and supports several
+many platforms, such as Linux, macOS, and Windows, and supports several

 different versions of Python.
 If no binary wheel for your system is